-It is important for students and their parents to have a full understanding of the syllabi and course requirements as students will be studying the subjects they choose for a two- year period.
-There will be a limited window during which they will be able to change courses, if deemed necessary.
+It is important for students and their parents to have a full understanding of the syllabi and course requirements as students will be studying the subjects they choose for a two-year period.
+There will be a limited window during which they will be able to change courses if deemed necessary.

-These are some criteria that can be used to guide subject selection.
+These are some criteria that can be used to guide subject selection:

-- Check previous reports to see the progress the student has made in the courses they are choosing. - Discuss what the student's strengths and weaknesses are. - Is their interest in the subject strong enough to want to study it for two years? - Try not to make a course selection simply because the student likes a teacher or the student's friend is doing the course. - Assessment patterns differ slightly from subject to subject so please read the subject description in this booklet before making your choice. - Students in EAL and who are currently studying a mother tongue course privately are recommended to continue with these private arrangements.
+- Check previous reports to see the progress the student has made in the courses they are choosing. - Discuss what the student's strengths and weaknesses are. - Consider whether student interest in the subject is strong enough to commit to two years of study - Try not to make a course selection simply because the student likes a teacher or the student's friend is doing the course. - Read the subject description in this booklet carefully before making choices, especially with regards to assessment, before making any choices.

+Students in EAL who are currently studying a Mother Tongue course privately are recommended to continue with these private arrangements.